If you are unhappy with your social services, you have a right to make a comment or complain.

 If this is the case, we will let you know the reason why we cannot consider your complaint under the Social Services Complaints Procedure at the moment.
 In such cases, you may resubmit your complaint after these other issues have been dealt with, if you want.

 If you do not want to complain about a service received by a social services service user, or you wish to complain to another department, please use our Corporate Complaints Procedure.

 Stages of the complaints process

 The first step in sorting out a problem is to contact someone involved in providing the service or, if you prefer, our complaints officer.
 This is known as local resolution.

-Don’t be afraid to complain.
-We will take your complaint seriously and will welcome your comments about our services.
-You will not be in any way disadvantaged due to having made a complaint.
+Do not be afraid to complain.
+We will take your complaint seriously and will welcome your comments about our services – positive or negative.
+You will not be in any way disadvantaged because you have complained.